syahidfrd/syahidfrd.com/src/content/blog/bare-metal-go-deployment/index.md

 ### Manage Binary Versions with a Symlink

-Once the new binary is on your vps server at `/var/lib/goapp/`, create or update a symbolic link called latest that points to the current binary version.
+Once the new binary is on your VPS server at `/var/lib/goapp/`, create or update a symbolic link called latest that points to the current binary version.
 This lets your systemd service always run the latest binary without changing the service file every time.

 ```bash
 ln -sfn /var/lib/goapp/binary-1685612345 /var/lib/goapp/latest